Code-Institute-Submissions/oldhouse-newhome/README.md

 ### Content

-  * All text created by the homeowner and edited by [Enzo Consulting](https://www.enzoconsultancy.com/).
+  * All text created by the homeowner.
   * Extension design and architectural drawings by [Colette O’Sullivan (Architectural Technician & Interior Designer)](https://www.linkedin.com/in/colette-o-sullivan-983662a2/).

 ### Media